kragen/dercuano/markdown/rsync-message-base.md

-A slight refinement of this approach was used on Usenet (though not as the primary duplicate-suppression mechanism); each copy of a message carries a "return path" that describes the path it took to get to where it is, which could typically be used as an email routing path to send a reply to the poster.
+A slight refinement of this approach was used on Usenet (though not as the primary duplicate-suppression mechanism); each copy of a message carries a “return path” that describes the path it took to get to where it is, which could typically be used as an email routing path to send a reply to the poster.
 The obsolete SSRR option in IP and the obsolete multihop mail routing system in SMTP work the same way